The region’s strong clinical and life sciences academic centres of excellence enable today’s global

 - The University of Wolverhampton is one of the major centres for brain tumour research

 The School of Life & Health Sciences pursues interdisciplinary research extending from the laboratory to the clinic.
 Work ranges from molecular and cellular, through neural systems and human behaviour, to the restoration of health and the study of individuals in health care and societal settings.
 World-class research here is housed in state-of-the-art infrastructure within four centres of excellence: Aston Research Centre for Heath Ageing (ARCHA), Aston Brain Centre (ABC), Centre for Vision and Hearing Research (CVHR), and Aston Research Centre for Children and Young People’s Health (ARCHY).
 Further to this, significant investment has been made into well-equipped laboratories providing excellent facilities for teaching and research.

-Aston Medical School is planned to open to 60 undergraduate medical students growing to around 100 new medical students each year.
+Aston Medical School is open to 60 undergraduate medical students growing to around 100 new medical students each year.

 Birmingham City University

 Birmingham City University is the second largest of five universities in the city and with more than 7,000 students, is one of the largest providers of nursing and healthcare education.
 The university has recently invested £20 million in new facilities that promise a major contribution to the health and wellbeing of Greater Birmingham.
 The expansion of the University’s campus in Edgbaston will feature specialist laboratories for a newly created School of Life Sciences, offering a range of courses in health, nutrition and biomedicine.
 The 10,000m² building will reinforce Birmingham City University's status as the region’s largest provider of qualified health and social care professionals to the NHS and will also provide a new home to its School of Education, supporting the development of the next generation of school teachers.